bluerobotics/companion-updater/README.md

 - Boot - runs UBoot, The linux bootloader.
 This is configured to boot the companion installation first, and fall back to the recovery installation if companion fails to boot.
 - Recovery - Recovery and update management installation.
 This (archlinux) installation runs a simple apache webserver with php.
 The webserver allows uploading a compressed companion installation image, stores it in the staging partition, then extracts it over the existing companion installation
 - User (to be implemented) - User data for companion installation - This is for the user's files and configurations.
 This partition will not be affected during the recovery/update process, thus the user's files are persistent during updates.
-- Staging (to be implemented) filesystem to store compressed image to be burned
+- Staging (to be implemented) - filesystem to store compressed image to be burned
-- Companion (filesystem to run the companion installation)
+- Companion - filesystem to run the companion installation

-To copy an sd card:

-# conf contains files to configure and run the webserver
-# these files are located according where they should be installed (copied) on the root filesystem
+./conf contains files to configure and run the webserver these files are located according where they should be installed (copied) on the root filesystem

-# install contains scripts to install the system
+./install contains scripts to install the system

-## Setup/Installation (wip, not complete)
+## Setup/Installation
-1. run makearch.sh <disk>
+1. <s>create directories /mnt/boot and /mnt/root</s>
+1. select an sd card at least 8G in size
+1. run `sudo ./makearch.sh /dev/sdX` to install everything on the disk (you might have to accept some proceed anyway requests during the filesystem creation)
 2. put the sd card in the pi, connect it to a monitor and a keyboard (and your router if you want)
 3. hold the spacebar down while the pi boots
-4. at the uboot command line enter setenv brpart <partition # to boot>
+4. at the uboot command line enter `setenv brpart /dev/mmcblk0p2` or whatever partition you want to mount for root (this gets passed to the kernel as the `root=` option)
-4. at the uboot command line enter run bootcmd
+4. at the uboot command line enter `run bootcmd`
 4. done!

+## more steps
 4. more steps to come... (this can probably be done easier using chroot)
 3. ssh to the pi user alarm password alarm or use root/root
 4. move the initarch.sh from here to the pi